johan--/PoiLocator/README.md

 The JavaScript Libraries i'm using:

-* Leaflet - a JavaScript Library for Mobile-Friendly Interactive Maps http://leafletjs.com/
+* [Leaflet](http://leafletjs.com/) - a JavaScript library for mobile-friendly interactive maps
-* Leaflet-pip - a simple point-in-polygon function in JavaScript to find all POIs within an isochrone https://github.com/mapbox/leaflet-pip
+* [Leaflet-pip](https://github.com/mapbox/leaflet-pip) - a simple point-in-polygon function in JavaScript to find all POIs within an isochrone
-* http://lunrjs.com/ - a full text search engine in JavaScript to find all POIs matching a text.
+* [lunr.js](http://lunrjs.com/) - a full text search engine in JavaScript to find all POIs matching a text.